My rights after I am granted status

 There are some unique advantages for those granted an International Protection status.
 These include family reunification rights, eligibility to access a travel document as well as naturalisation as an Irish citizen.

-This below video (which is also available in Arabic here) explains these advantages:
+The below video (which is also available in Arabic here) explains the rights and entitlements for people granted status through the international protection process:

 Mainstream Rights